 This next logo was the most comprehensive logo I had ever designed up to this point.
 It required more time on my part than ever before to finally nail down a design that matched my vision at the time.

-Ironically, it was also the shortest lived logo I had ever used; perhaps a total of two years if I had to guess.
-This was a compilation of various designs I put together in order to complete my vision.
+Ironically, it was also the shortest lived logo I had ever used up to this point; perhaps a total of two years if I had to guess.